 The only times you shouldn’t have sex when you’re pregnant is if your waters have broken, if you’re bleeding, or if your midwife or obstetrician says that for a particular reason you have an increased risk of giving birth prematurely.

 The exchange of blood between you and your foetus only really starts after the time you know your period is late.
-So all being well, if you start living healthily as soon as you realise you’re pregnant, a drinking binge the week before won’t have done any harm.
+So if you start living healthily as soon as you realise you’re pregnant, a drinking binge the week before won’t have done any harm.

 Of course, it’s possible that you might not realise you’re pregnant straight away.
 You might have had a little bleeding – ‘spotting’ in your underwear – and thought it was a very light period.
 Or you might have missed a period or two but somehow not taken on board the fact that you’re pregnant.